What is OSHA and How Do They Protect Workers?

 Somewhere, at this very moment, someone in the United States is violating a safety procedure.
 It could be something minor, such as not wearing gloves during one final warehouse task.
 But, it could also be a significant safety mistake — for example, something like driving a forklift with bald tires.

 Whenever workplace safety rules are ignored, the possibility exists for on-the-job accidents that can lead to property and personal damage, including severe injuries and even death.
-OSHA, the U.S. government’s regulatory body for determining workplace safety violations, is responsible for making sure that companies have their own safety plans in place to prevent these potential accidents and tragedies.
+So what is OSHA?
+It’s the U.S. government’s regulatory body for determining workplace safety violations, is responsible for making sure that companies have their own safety plans in place to prevent these potential accidents and tragedies.

 OSHA stands for the Occupational Safety and Health Administration.
-Today, OSHA is led by Acting Assistant Secretary of Labor Loren Sweatt.
+In 2021, President Biden nominated Doug Parker as Assistant Secretary of Labor and leader of OSHA.
 It is part of the U.S. Department of Labor (USDL) and was officially created on Dec.
 29, 1970 when President Richard Nixon signed the Occupational Safety and Health Act into law.

 Under the Occupational Safety and Health Act, OSHA has a broad range of power in regards to workplace health and safety laws.
 The agency covers most private sector employers and their workers, along with various public sector employers and workers.

-OSHA’s mission is to “assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.”
+To understand what is the purpose of OSHA, look to their mission statement.
+The agency says they aim to “assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.”
 To accomplish this goal, OSHA supports private and public sector employers and workers in several areas, including:

 Training and Certification